ktrainer2885/MercenaryCreator/README.md

 .gitignore	This file tells git which files (or patterns) it should ignore.
 See Github - Ignoring files for more info about ignoring files.

-## To-do

-A general Todo list.

-*Implent users and log on
-*Implment logout

-*Create model for units

-*Create winzard/ steps for unit creation